USDOT-SDC/sdc-dot-webportal/README.md

 <a name="release-notes"/>

 ## I. Release Notes
+**January 28, 2020.
+SDC sdc-dot-webportal Release 2.4**
+### What's New in Release 2.4
+* Change login functionality to allow users to be redirected to Login.gov
+* Add syncing screen after login from Login.gov so users can sync their Login.gov account with their SDC account

 **November 11, 2019.
 SDC sdc-dot-webportal Release 2.3**
 ### What's New in Release 2.3
 * Bug fix for export functionality